Top 7 Welding Techniques Every Beginner Should Know

 1. MIG Welding (Gas Metal Arc Welding – GMAW)

-Best for: Beginners, automotive work, general fabrication
+Best for: Beginners, automotive repair, light fabrication

 Pros: